Mague/Mague/README.md

 ### 👨‍💻: About Me :
 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Venezuela.
-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope:I am working as a Software Engineer and contributing to the frontend and backend to build web and mobile applications.
+My current favorite technology is Flutter for the frontend and golang and node.js for the backend.

 - :seedling: I’m currently learning Rust.

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: In my spare time, I look for new technologies to learn, hone the skills I already have, and read technology articles.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Mague-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/enmanuel-david-molina/)
 <div>